ome/ome-contributing/docs/code-contributions.rst

 merged once all the builds are green with the "include" label added.

-If the code you wish to submit is large enough to require its own submodule, you should :community:`contact us <>` to discuss how we might incorporate your work into the official distribution.
+If the code you wish to submit is large enough to require its own submodule, you should :community:`contact us <>` before investing substantial time to discuss how we might incorporate your work into the official distribution.

 Examples of contribution templates
 ----------------------------------